Policy Lab Digital, Work & Society: Re-imagining work.

 Taking the decisive step together now.

-With the Policy Lab Digital, Work & Society, the Federal Ministry of Labour and Social Affairs is establishing a new, interdisciplinary and agile organisational unit that combines the functions and working practices of a traditional think tank and those of a modern future lab.
-The Policy Lab will start work in October 2018.
-The aim is to identify new areas of activity for the Federal Ministry of Labour and Social Affairs due to digitalisation and other trends at an early stage, consider the labour market to a greater extent in a social context and develop new solutions for the labour market of the future.
+With the Policy Lab Digital, Work & Society, the Federal Ministry of Labour and Social Affairs established a new, interdisciplinary and agile organisational unit that combines the functions and working practices of a traditional think tank and those of a modern future lab.
+The Policy Lab began its journey in October, 2018.
+The aim is to identify new areas of activity that, for the Federal Ministry of Labour and Social Affairs, have emerged due to digitalisation and other trends at an early stage, consider the labour market to a greater extent in a social context and develop new solutions for the labour market of the future.

 The Policy Lab Digital, Work & Society will combine projects and processes dealing with the digital transformation at the BMAS and use them to create a bigger picture of the labour market of the future.
 It will thus provide a central supporting function for academia, those people involved at a practical level and social partners.
 The Policy Lab will follow an approach where digitalisation is considered in a consistent and systematic manner based on its impact on people and their social and civic relationships.
 Especially against the background of a constantly changing digital economy, this approach will be based on the firm conviction that employment relationships can be oriented to the needs of employees and the requirements of good working practices.